mabruras/sqapi/README.md

 aggregate and expose data to the users.

-Receiving a message will make the system fetch referred data and metadata, and execute all active plugins for custom data aggregation.
+Receiving a message will make the system fetch referred data and metadata, calculate a hash digest and guess the mime type before proceeding.
+Following an execution of all active plugins, which accepts the guessed mime type, for custom data manipulation.
-The aggregated data will be stored in a local database, and on disk if necessary - dependent on the plugin implementations.
+The manipulated data can be stored in a database or on disk if necessary - dependent on the plugin implementations.

 Each sqAPI plugin has its own area of responsibility, and will receive its own copy of the queried data and metadata independent of each other.
-The data being aggregated within the plugin, will be stored in the sqAPIs local data storage.
+The data being manipulated and/or reduced within the plugin, can be stored in the sqAPIs local data storage.
-The storage type depends up on what data it's intended for.
+The local storage type depends up on what data it's intended for.

 When a user wants to search, or in other ways access the data, they will do so through all of sqAPIs exposed API resources.